pratik-bongale/Tindog/README.md

 Why did I make this project?
 ----------------------------
 - This is my first responsive website!
+I always wanted to learn and build a fully-responsive website.
 - Bootstrap makes it very easy to create fluid containers, beautify existing HTML elements and add animations.

 What is this?